fishjam-dev/membrane_rtc_engine/internal_docs/engine_architecture.md

 We require tracks to be published in the form of RTP packets however, neither engine nor tee has fields that are RTP or WebRTC specific.
-Protocol specific logic should be handled inside specific endpoints.
+Protocol-specific logic should be handled inside specific endpoints.

-The asumption that the engine is protocol agnostic greatly simplifies its architecture and code while the asumption that a track has to be published in the form of RTP packets allows us to put some WebRTC specific fields inside track struct.
+The assumption that the engine is protocol-agnostic greatly simplifies its architecture and code while the assumption that a track has to be published in the form of RTP packets allows us to put some WebRTC-specific fields inside the track's struct.

-For each track there is a separate tee responsible for forwarding this track to all subscribed endpoints.
+For each track, there is a separate tee responsible for forwarding this track to all subscribed endpoints.

 ![Alt text](assets/engine_architecture.svg)